GameTimeline

 Dating note

-Core fighting ~4–13 AC; fans often discuss later reign years (~28 AC, 37 AC) as the unfinished Conquest era.
+Core fighting ~4–13 AC.
+Fan chronologies often discuss later reign checkpoints (~28 AC, 37 AC) as the still-unbowed Dornish era after this war.

 TV coverage

-Cited in HotD/GoT Dornish history; no standalone HBO season for this war.
+Cited in HotD/GoT Dornish history and Martell pride; no standalone HBO season for Aegon’s Dornish campaign.
+Context for why Dorne joins late.

 14. Dorne Still Unbowed